joinself/developer-docs/content/quickstart/_index.en.md

 This can be done through the developer portal, if you're just getting started you can get those from the <a href='https://developer.sandbox.joinself.com' targert='_new'>Sandbox Developer Portal</a>.

-This documentation site has a whole section describing [About]({{< ref "app-setup" >}} "how to create and tune your self-app") for your specific needs, check it out for more detailed information.
+This documentation site has a whole section describing [how to create and tune your self-app]({{< ref "app-setup" >}} ) for your specific needs, check it out for more detailed information.
+In order to prepare your app to run all the examples you should configure it properly on the portal:
+- Mark the app as listed
+- Mark it as allows messaging
+- Mark it as allows voice

+Additionally, you must connect to your app on your device, so you can interact with it

 ## Quickstart setup